 Prop.
 6.3: In a plane in which rectangles do not exist, parallel lines are not equidistant.
-In fact, any set of point on l equidistant from l' contains at most two points.
+In fact, any set of points on l' equidistant from l contains at most two points.
+[I have reversed the labeling from the book's for later convenience.]

-Related remark: semi-Euclidean $\iff$ Clavius's Axiom: The parallel through P is the equidistant locus through P (both relative to a line l).
+Related remark: semi-Euclidean \iff Clavius's Axiom: The parallel through P is the equidistant locus through P (both relative to a line l).

 Remark: "I hope the reader is not too shocked to see line l drawn as being 'curved'!"
-This should not be a shock to those who have drawn meridians on a sphere.
-[2 sketches]
+This should not be a shock to those who have drawn meridians and parallels on a sphere.
+[2 sketches] Great circles of constant longitude are not equidistant.
+Parallels of constant latitude are not great circles, except for the equator.